We want you to be healthy!

 BJC HealthCare's benefit programs touch the community one life at a time.
 Just in 2011, BJC’s hospitals and health service organizations provided more than $541 million in free medical care, health professionals education, medical research and community outreach efforts.

-BJC’s Community Health Literacy Services provide affordable health-related programs to local groups.
+BJC’s Community Health Services provide affordable health-related programs to local groups.
 Clients can be employees of a corporation, members of a church or civic organization, or fellow BJC employees.
-We contract with groups except for health-coaching services.

 Find a class, health screening or informative lecture in your area.